The Churches of Britain and Ireland

 Wellingborough on Wikipedia.

 Little Zoar Strict Baptist Chapel (1808).
-When its successor church was built Tabernacle - see below), it served as the church hall. © Gervase N. E. Charmley.
+When its successor church was built (Tabernacle - see below), Little Zoar served as the church hall. © Gervase N. E. Charmley.

-Mill Road Baptist Church.
+Mill Road Baptist Church, on Mill Road and Thomas Street.
 Another view.
+SP 8964 6814.
 Both © Gervase N. E. Charmley.
 Link.

 Our Lady of the Sacred Heart (R.C.). © Gervase N. E. Charmley.